christophertserenkov/CS50-WEB-FINAL-PROJECT/README.md

 cd CS50-Web-Final-Project
 ```

 Ensure you have Python installed and create a virtual environment.
 You can do this by running `python3 -m venv .venv` and activating it with `source .venv/bin/activate` on Mac and Linux or `.venv\Scripts\activate` on Windows.
+Alternatively, you can run `Python: Create Environment` in the VS Code Command Palette

 Run `pip3 install -r requirements.txt` to install the necessary packages.